 Digitally signed by Timothy E Bentley on behalf of Bentley, Timothy E, Chief Pilot a.
-The certificate holder is authorized to use minimum descent altitude (MDA) as a decision altitude (DA)/DH with vertical navigation (VNAV) on a Nonprecision Approach (NPA).
-The certificate holder will use this operations specification, C073, in conjunction with operations specification C052, Straight-In Nonprecision, APV, and Category I Precision Approach and Landing Minima-All Airports.
-The certificate holder is authorized to conduct instrument approach operations using the following airplanes and RNAV systems certified for these VNAV operations as listed in Table 1 below.
+The certificate holder is authorized to use a minimum descent altitude (MDA) as a decision altitude (DA) when using vertical navigation (VNAV) as advisory information on a Nonprecision Approach (NPA).
+The certificate holder will use operations specification C073 in conjunction with operations specification C052, Straight-in Non-Precision, APV, and Category I Precision Approach and Landing Minima-All Airports.
+The certificate holder is authorized to conduct instrument approach operations using the following airplanes and Area Navigation (RNAV) systems approved for these VNAV operations as listed in Table 1 below:

 C073 .
-Vertical Navigation (VNAV) Instrument Approach Procedures (IAP) Using Minimum Descent Altitude (MDA) as a Decision Altitude (DA)/Decision Height (DH)
+Vertical Navigation (VNAV) Instrument Approach Procedures (IAP) Using Minimum Descent Altitude (MDA) as a Decision Altitude (DA)